 It Starts With You

 Since January of 2014 when Chris Loebsack and Will Brownlee joined together to start a new firm called Loebsack & Brownlee, our firm’s focus is to assist professionally managed apartment communities and professionally managed multi-housing companies with a minimum of 100 rental units in NC/SC.
-In doing so, we can provide convenience and quality at lower costs.

 If you meet the minimum requirements, we would love to help you with your evictions.
 After you’ve reviewed the processes and prices below, click the registration button to the right.
 It will gather all the pertinent information we need to get the process started.